Washington Small Business Tax Strategies (2026)

 S-Corp Election in Washington

 For Washington business owners with net income above $50,000, electing S-Corp status can save $5,000 to $20,000+ annually in self-employment taxes.
 As an S-Corp, you pay yourself a "reasonable salary" and take the remaining profits as distributions, which are not subject to the 15.3% self-employment tax.
+Because Washington levies no individual income tax, the S-Corp election is purely a federal play for you — every dollar of self-employment tax you avoid is a dollar kept, with no state-level offset to worry about.

-Example: Washington S-Corp Savings
+Example: A Seattle S-Corp

 Retirement Plan Strategies for Washington

 Retirement plan contributions are the single most powerful tax deduction available to Washington business owners.
 A Solo 401(k) allows contributions up to $69,000 in 2026 ($76,500 if you're 50+), generating tax savings of $17,000 to $24,000 at a 25-32% effective tax rate.
+And because Washington has no state income tax, that deduction works entirely at the federal level — no state return to optimize against.

 SALT Deduction Impact in Washington